AS Béziers Hérault

 Béziers was a major force in French rugby throughout the 1970s and 1980s; however, at the end of 2004–05 season they were relegated to Pro D2.
-After some years playing in French second division, they finished bottom of the table in 2008–09 and were relegated to amateur Fédérale 1, before returning to Pro D2 after their 2011 title.
-They are based in Béziers in Occitania, and play at Stade Raoul-Barrière (capacity 18,555).
+After some years playing in the French second division, they finished bottom of the table in 2008–09 and were relegated to amateur Fédérale 1, before returning to Pro D2 after their 2011 title.
+They are based in Béziers in the Hérault department of Occitania, and play at the Stade Raoul-Barrière (capacity 18,555).
 The club colors are red and blue.

 History

 The club was established in 1911.
 Their first notable honour was being runners-up in the Coupe de France.
 However it would not be until the 1960s when the club began its rise to prominence.
 Béziers made their first championship appearance in the 1960 season.
-On May 22 they faced FC Lourdes in the final, losing 14 points to 11 in Toulouse.
+On 22 May they faced FC Lourdes in the final, losing 14 points to 11 in Toulouse.
 Béziers found mixed success during the 1960s following their first championship loss to Lourdes.
 The next season they won their first championship, defeating US Dax 6 points to 3 in Lyon.
 They were also runners-up in the Challenge Yves du Manoir that season.
 They also contested the domestic championship in 1962, though they lost to SU Agen 14 to 11 in the final.
 Béziers performed well in the 1964 season as well; losing the championship final to Section Paloise, and winning the Challenge Yves du Manoir.

 After the success during the early 1960s Béziers became a powerful club in the 1970s.
 In 1971 Béziers made it to the final of the domestic championship; defeating RC Toulon 15 points to 9 in Bordeaux.
 The following season Béziers captured the championship, defeating Brive 9 points to nil in Lyon, and winning the Challenge Yves du Manoir as well.
 The club won championships in 1974 and 1975, defeating RC Narbonne and Brive respectively, both times at Parc des Princes in Paris.
 They were also involved in the 1976 final, though they lost to Agen, 13 to 10.
 The following season they won the championship again, defeating Perpignan 12 to 4 in the final.
 They also won the Challenge Yves du Manoir as well.